 In September 1998, Bechtel Jacobs Company established a website for the Broad Spectrum contracts.
 The address for the website is www.bechteljacobs/broadspectrum/bstihome.htm.
 The website includes descriptions of each Broad Spectrum contract waste category.
 These descriptions include waste matrix, EPA waste codes, and other significant parameters.
 The website contains descriptions of each vendor's capabilities.
 Waste acceptance criteria for M&EC and WCS are provided on the website.
 Contract responsibilities of the vendor and the originating site is also described.
 A task order form is attached to assist in completing an order for waste treatment.
-An interactive cost sheet is provided to let potential users develop estimates for treatment of specific waste streams.
-Table 1 is an example of the information required.
-By inputting information on the waste matrix, quantity, container type, and certain chemical parameters, an estimate is calculated that is used in completing the task order with the treatment vendor.
+An interactive cost sheet is provided to let potential users develop estimates for treatment of specific waste matrix, quantity, container type, and certain chemical parameters, an estimate is calculated that is used in completing the task order with the treatment vendor.
 The website will be updated periodically.